focusaurus/peterlyons.com/app/js-debug/js-debug.md

 For earlier versions of node using node-inspector, mocha supports the same `--debug` and `--debug-brk` arguments as node, so you can also debug your tests within node-inspector.
 Double victory!

 To avoid port collisions, you can provide an alternate port to the process for your mocha tests.
 This can be done with `mocha --debug-brk=6666`, for example if you want to leave your application process's debugger listening on 5858 while you run mocha tests at the same time debugging them via port 6666.

+# Debugging tape Tests

+You can run tape tests in the debugger by running node directly instead of the tape CLI program, and telling node to run the tape entrypoint script.

+`node --inspect --debug-brk $(npm bin)/tape my-test.js`

 # Some Workflow Tips